decentraland/documentation/content/creator/sdk7/getting-started/coding-scenes.md

 When converting the source code in TypeScript to the compiled code in minified JavaScript, the process performs [tree shaking](https://en.wikipedia.org/wiki/Tree_shaking) to ensure that only the parts of the code that are actually being used get converted.
 This helps keep the scene's final code as lightweight as possible.
 It's especially useful when using external libraries, since often these libraries include a lot of functionality that is not used that would otherwise bulk up the scene.

-As a consequence of tree shaking, any code that you want your scene to run needs to be referenced one way or another by the entry points of your code: the `main()` function on `main.ts`.
-Systems can also alternatively be added to the engine on the `index.ts` file, without referencing `main.ts`.
+As a consequence of tree shaking, any code that you want your scene to run needs to be referenced one way or another by the entry points of your code: the `main()` function on `index.ts`.
+Systems can also alternatively be added to the engine on the `index.ts` file, without referencing `main()`.
 Any code that is not explicitly or indirectly referenced by these files, will not make it into the scene.

 For example, suppose you have a file named `extraContent.ts` with the following content, the entity will not be rendered and the system will not start running: